mayuuu05/ChatNest-app/README.md

 - **Local Notifications**: Get notified about new messages even when the app is in the background.
 - **CRUD Operations**: Create, read, update, and delete chat messages.
 - **Mark as Read**: Users can mark messages as read, providing a clear understanding of conversation status.
+- **Group Chats**: Create group chats to communicate with multiple users simultaneously.
+- **User Profiles**: View and edit user profiles with profile pictures and status messages.

 ## 📦 Installation